markusdumke/reinforcelearn/README.md

 print(matrix(optimal.policy, ncol = 4, byrow = TRUE))
 ```

+Also have a look at the vignettes for further examples.

 ### Overview about algorithms

 | Algorithm                                 |  R function name  | Model | Prediction/Control | Policy/Value-based      | on-policy/off-policy | Return | Comments                       |